IHCantabria/NEOPRENE/README.md

 The **NEOPRENE** library implements a rectangular pulses model for rainfall emulation based on the Neyman-Scott process.
 The emulator may be used to generate multi-site synthetic rainfall time series that reproduce observed statistics at different temporal aggregations.
 It has been designed with rainfall dissaggregation and extreme rainfall analysis in mind.

-The description of the Neyman-Scott Process -or Spatio-temporal Neyman-Scott Rectangular Pulses Model- can be found in the [doc folder](https://github.com/IHCantabria/NEOPRENE/tree/main/doc).
+The description of the Neyman-Scott Process -or Space-time Neyman-Scott Rectangular Pulses Model- can be found in the [doc folder](https://github.com/IHCantabria/NEOPRENE/tree/main/doc).

 A paper describing the library has been sent for review to _Environmental Modelling & Software_.